HTTP-RPC/Kilo/README.md

 These methods correspond directly to the similarly-named methods defined by the `javax.servlet.http.HttpServletRequest` interface.
 See the servlet specification for more information on their use.

 ### Unit Testing
-`WebRPCService` defines an additional method that is used to provide a service instance with information about the current request:
+`WebRPCService` defines the following additional method that is used to provide the service with information about the current request:

     protected void initialize(Locale locale, Principal userPrincipal, Roles roles)

-This method is called once by `WebRPCServlet` for each request.
+This method is not meant to be called by application code.
+It is called once per request by `WebRPCServlet`.
 However, it can also be used to facilitate unit testing of RPC services.
 By calling this method, the test framework can simulate a request from an actual web RPC client.

 The `Roles` interface is provided to allow test code to simulate user roles.
 It is discussed in more detail below.

 ### Examples
-The following example contains a possible Java implementation of the hypothetical "math" service discussed earlier:
+The following code example offers one possible implementation of the hypothetical "math" service discussed earlier:

     // Sample implementation of hypothetical math service public class MathService extends WebRPCService {